aastha-chauhan-gits/Naruto-Real-Estates/README.md

 # Naruto Real Estates
  Creating a Machine Learning Model to provide optimal predictions/solution to Naruto Real Estates

-The Experts of "Naruto Real Estates" are not able to make optimal predictions for the Company and due to wrong manual predictions Company getting loss day by day.
+The Experts of "Naruto Real Estates" are not able to make optimal predictions for the Company and due to wrong manual predictions Company is getting loss day by day.
 So, we have to make a Machine Learning Model to get Optimal solution, recover Naruto real Estates company from loss and help company to make profit.

 In this ML Project Model to predict Optimal Price for houses.
 Different Field data is used given in the data.csv.